 The results by Robillard and colleagues1 showed that cognitive skills have an impact on the navigational skills of typically developing children who are new to AAC use.
 Sustained attention (Attention Sustained, Leiter-R), categorization (Picture Context and Classification, Leiter-R), fluid reasoning (Form Completion, Sequential Order and Repeated Patterns, Leiter-R), were all correlated with navigation1.
 A more detailed discussion of the results can be found in Robillard and collaborators1.
 Cognitive flexibility (Figure Ground, Leiter-R) was correlated with navigation in children and adolescents with a diagnosis of Autism Spectrum Disorder (ASD)2, but was not correlated with navigation for young children with typical development.
-Among the factors correlated with navigation, the subsets that best predicted children’s navigational skills with a taxonomic organization included sustained attention, categorization, and fluid reasoning.
-However, for this population, only cognitive flexibility was needed to offer the best prediction of the ability to navigate.
-These results were similar to those found by Wallace and collaborators4, who only examined cognitive flexibility as a cognitive factor.
+Among the factors correlated with navigation, the subsets that best predicted typically developing children’s navigational skills with a taxonomic organization included sustained attention, categorization, and fluid reasoning.
+Due to the small number of participants in the study on ASD, linear regressions were not possible.
+However, the correlation results open the possibility that cognitive flexibility could be an important factor for the prediction of navigational skills of children with ASD.
+New studies are needed with a larger number of participants.
 The speed of selecting symbols was not a variable in the previous studies, but could be added as a measure of processing speed.

 Procedural limitations are present in this method.
 The administration of the assessment tools was carried out in multiple settings (i.e. private room, school with background noise, clinic).
 This could have impacted the participants’ performance.
 Visual acuity could have been assessed to rule out difficulties with vision.
 Some participants could have difficulty understanding the representations of the words even though symbols were presented in a booklet during the navigational task.
 The navigational task does not represent real communication and was in fact the first use of an AAC device after minimal training only.
 Navigational skills could be aided by personalizing the device, which could reduce the cognitive demands.
 This procedure was outlined for assessing children and was not examined for an adult population.
 Also, the validity of the cognitive factors could be questioned because they are difficult to isolate.